NBME-based study summaries and flashcards based ONLY on tested material.

-NBME-based study summaries focused on what actually matters for USMLE Step 1 and 2.
-Stop wasting precious study time on low-yield material that won't appear on your exam.
-Join onlyhighyield and study smarter, not harder.
+Stop wasting precious study time on low-yield material that won't appear on your exam and join OnlyHighYield.

 The key point for liver tumors is that the NBME focuses on two main entities: